CMSgov/bluebutton-site-static/_pages/developers.md

 ##### Expired Data Access Grant

-If an application's authorization for accessing user data has expired, the corresponding access token will not be able to be refreshed.
-Attempts to refresh that token will result in the following error message:
+If your authorization for accessing user data has expired, the corresponding access token will not be refreshed.
+Attempts to refresh the token will result in the following error message:

 Response (unsuccessful with 400 status code):
 ```